SteazyApps/Hello-Couchbase/README.md

 # Hello-Couchbase
-Go to Scene folder => Test_Couchbase.
+Here is the class with the couchbase API
-The "DatabaseManager Class" is on the "DatabaseManager Gameobject" in the hierarchy to examine the code Email me for any questions
+Email me with any questions.
 -Thank you